 Spines are some of the identifying features of cactuses.
 They usually appear as pointed protuberances covering the body of the cactus, making the plant look intimidating, albeit characteristically fascinating.

 However, not all cacti are covered in prickly spines.
 Some species have a less threatening appearance like the Old Man Cactus.
-The unique morphology of its spines makes the plant as charming as an old man’s wispy mane.
+The unique morphology of its spines makes the cactus plant as charming as an old man’s wispy mane.

-If you’re planning to include this cactus in your collection, here is some information to get to know your Old Man cactus and how to grow and care for it.
+If you’re planning to include this cactus in your cactus collection, here is some information to get to know your Old Man cactus and how to grow and care for it.

 What is Cephalocereus senilis?

 Belonging to the family, Cactaceae, the Cephalocereus senilis is characterized by a fleshy columnar green to bluish green body slowly growing up to 15m high in its natural environment.
-Because of the weight of the ribbed stem, this plant grows unbranched but often forms clusters of basal stems (1).
+Because of the weight of the ribbed stem, this cute little plant grows unbranched but often forms clusters of basal stems (1).

 It is native to eastern Mexico, specifically the states of Guanajuato and Hidalgo, where the plant thrives in lime-rich soil (2).
 In summer, mature plants that are about 10-20 years old produce several tubular flowers in pink, yellow, or white, that look so remarkable against the wispy white spines.
 They can turn into tiny fruits of the same color covered with golden hair.

 What sets this cactus apart is the formation of fine white hair-like spines that cover the entire plant during its juvenile stage.
-This is reminiscent of an aged man’s silver hair hence the common names, Old Man Cactus, Old Man of Mexico, Bearded Cactus, grandfather cactus or fuzzy white cactus.
+This is reminiscent of an aged man’s silver hair hence the common names, Old Man Cactus, Old Man of Mexico, Bearded Cactus, grandfather cactus or fine white hairs cactus.

 This modified characteristic is the cactus’ defensive response to extreme heat and frost.
 The shaggy spines dance with the wind and create an illusion of softness but underneath these radial spines are prickly yellow central spines.